Skip to main content

 The access mode is agreed upon in the Deposition Agreement and it is clearly displayed for every resource to the users.

-Besides an access mode, data also is accompanied by a license clearly stating how the resources can be reused.
-An open license is preferred whenever possible.
-Available licenses are listed in a dedicated vocabulary.
+Besides an access mode, data also is accompanied by a licence clearly stating how the resources can be reused.
+An open licence is preferred whenever possible.
+Available licences are listed in a dedicated vocabulary.

 Metadata in ARCHE is public and licensed under CC0.
 This allows for a wide dissemination, for example through external aggregators.
 For this means an OAI-PMH endpoint is in place.
 It delivers metadata in a variety of metadata formats and grouped in thematic sets.

-Preservation activities at ARCHE are carried out by a dedicated team within the larger organisational structure of the ACDH-CH and the Austrian Academy of Sciences (ÖAW).
-The ÖAW provides funding for staff and resources (see Funding and Sustainability below) and its management provides the general strategic direction.
+Preservation activities at ARCHE are carried out by a dedicated team within the larger organisational structure of the ACDH-CH and the Austrian Academy of Sciences (OeAW).
+The OeAW provides funding for staff and resources (see Funding and Sustainability below) and its management provides the general strategic direction.
 The strategy is further refined by the ACDH-CH’s management, which also influences ARCHE’s policies.
-Policy development and implementation is steered by the working group heads within the core unit ‘Service and Infrastructure’ of the ACDH-CH.
+Policy development and implementation is steered by the working group heads within the core unit DH Research & Infrastructure of the ACDH-CH.

 Team members of ARCHE can be roughly divided into curation and technical staff with a coordinating member who manages team communication, meetings and oversees activities of both parties in respect to their compatibility.
 The team jointly provides documentation and user information about ARCHE.

 Technical staff is responsible for developing and running ARCHE’s underlying technology.
-For this task it can rely on the provision of the technical infrastructure by ÖAW’s computing centre (ARZ), which leaves capacities for back- and frontend development.
-Technical staff does not only provide the core system components, but also develops additional features such as e.g. a file checker or a metadata editor.
+For this task it can rely on the provision of the technical infrastructure by OeAW’s computing centre (ARZ), which leaves capacities for back- and frontend development.
+Technical staff does not only provide the core system components, but also develops additional features such as e.g., a file checker or a metadata editor.

-Funding for core staff is provided from the global budget of the Austrian Academy of Sciences (ÖAW).
-Maintenance and provision of server hardware is served by the computing centre of the ÖAW.
+Funding for core staff is provided from the global budget of the Austrian Academy of Sciences (OeAW).
+Maintenance and provision of server hardware is served by the computing centre of the OeAW.
 Both secure basic operation and monitoring of the underlying systems as well as general management tasks, i.e. sustainability for the operation of ARCHE.

 At ARCHE active work is put into ensuring digital continuity of archived data, i.e. its usability over time.
 Any changes of organisation, management processes or technology are monitored over time.
 Required actions will be planned and applied in a timely manner.